Mirrola/awesome-edge-computing/README.md

 to deploy real-time streaming processes in embedded devices.
 In other words, WSO2–IoT server provides the FEC computing capability to outer-edge devices.

+- [EdgeX Foundry](https://www.edgexfoundry.org/): EdgeX Foundry is a highly flexible and scalable open source software framework that facilitates interoperability between devices and applications at the IoT Edge.

+- [Akraino Edge Stack](https://www.lfedge.org/projects/akraino/): Akraino is a set of open infrastructures and application blueprints for the Edge, spanning a broad variety of use cases, including 5G, AI, Edge IaaS/PaaS, IoT, for both provider and enterprise edge domains.
+These Blueprints have been created by the Akraino community and focus exclusively on the edge in all of its different forms.
+What unites all of these blueprints is that they have been tested by the community and are ready for adoption as-is, or used as a starting point for customizing a new edge blueprint.

 ## Networks
 - [Awesome-pcaptools](https://github.com/caesar0301/awesome-pcaptools):A collection